Holy Prophet Muhammad (upon whom be blessings and peace) has prophesied about several events that will occur

 onward march, and eventually they will plant their flags on the soils of

 a shift in the balance of powers.
-Afterwards, there would be the War of the
+The Sufyaani would

-the Hashimite's army of the Mahdi, now under the leadership of the Mansoor, would engage them
+the Hashemite's army of the Mahdi, led by the Mansoor, would engage them

 in Iran, and defeat them.
-The Sufyaani's army would escape, then launching an
+The Sufyaani's army would escape, then launch an

-seeking the kingdom.
-However, none of them will gain it.
+will also fight each over this treasure.
+However, none of them will attain it.